ffmc/data-analytics-portfolio/README.md

 <i>Keywords: Basket Association, Apriori Algorithm, Association Rules</i>

+<a href="https://github.com/ffmc/data-analytics-portfolio/blob/master/Power%20Consumption%20Visualization%20and%20Analysis/Power%20Consumption%20Visualization%20and%20Analysis.ipynb">Power Consumption Visualization and Analysis</a>- Analysing and explore the power consumption of a household to understand consumption behaviours

 <h4> Presentations and Visualizations </h4>

 <a href="https://github.com/ffmc/data-analytics-portfolio/tree/master/Presentations">Here</a> you can find some of my presentations where I show some results in a more visual way and easier to understand.